PRECISIONPreventing Complications from Inflammatory Skin, Joint and Bowel Conditions

 A sub study of PRECISION: Preventing Complications from Inflammatory Skin, Joint and Bowel Conditions

 Project Lead: Diane Lacaille MD, MHSc, FRCPC.
-Professor, Division of Rheumatology, Department of Medicine, University of British Columbia
+Scientific Director, Arthritis Research Canada, Professor, Division of Rheumatology, Department of Medicine, University of British Columbia

-For a list team members involved in this study click here.
+For a list of team members involved in this study click here.

 Why do this research?